 Patterns For Practitioners

-Design Patterns aimed to be a set of useful patterns which practitioners could use in their software to achieve certain goals.
+Design Patterns aims to be a set of useful patterns which practitioners could use in their software to achieve certain goals.
 “I have this pattern” was a phrase used to describe how they had seen a certain set of constraints before, and how they had solved it in software.

 This book was a set of experts handing down their battle-tested practices for other developers to use, and, whether you like patterns or not, knowing them is an important part of being a software developer, as you will see them used everywhere you go and probably use them yourself.

 In the same way, Risk-First aims to be a set of Patterns for Software Risk.
-Hopefully after reading this book, you will see where risk hides in software projects, and have a name for it when you see it.
+Hopefully, after reading this book, you will see where risk hides in software projects, and have a name for it when you see it.

 Towards a “Periodic Table”

-In the latter chapters of “The Menagerie” we try to assemble these risk patterns into a cohesive whole.
+In the latter chapters of “The Menagerie”, we try to assemble these risk patterns into a cohesive whole.
 Projects fail because of risks, and risks arise from predictable sources.

 What This is Not

-This is not intended to be a rigorously scientific work: I don’t believe it’s pos-sible to objectively analyze a field like software development in any mean-ingful, statistically significant way.
+This is not intended to be a rigorous scientific work: I don’t believe it’s possible to objectively analyze a field like software development in any meaningful, statistically significant way.
 (For one, things just change too fast.)

 http://amzn.eu/d/3cOwTkH